etlegacy/etlegacy-assets/asset-documentation.rst

 Status
 ======

-Displays the status of the asset in Legacy.
+Displays the status of the respective asset.

 *  **"obsolete"**: Deprecated assets from the original game that have been removed in Legacy.
 *  **"missing"**: Assets from the original game that still need to be replaced in Legacy.